 A more personal statement from the archives:

 B.F.A., 1993, San Francisco Art Institute

-When I was twenty, I had given it to my father, John Howard--a Hollywood actor who later became a Waldorf high school English/drama teacher.
-Our family would gather, filled with anticipation, to watch every single episode of the British production of Graves' "I, Claudius," when it first aired on public television in Los Angeles.
+When I was twenty, I had given the book to my father, John Howard, a former Hollywood actor who later became a Waldorf high school English/drama teacher.
+Around this time our family would gather, filled with anticipation, to watch every single episode of the British production of Graves' "I, Claudius" together, when it first aired on public television in Los Angeles.

 At the time I'd given it to him, I had little interest in reading this book myself.
 But after he died, I pulled it off his bookshelf, suddenly curious: he'd bookmarked over fifty pages with paper-clips!
 As I began to explore his odd bookmarks, I found I was hooked, and the next thing I knew, I felt spellbound.*